spatie/laravel-artisan-dispatchable/README.md

 php artisan process-podcast
 ```

-By default, the handle method of the job will be executed immediately.

 ## Why we created this package

 [Laravel's scheduler](https://laravel.com/docs/master/scheduling#introduction) will perform all tasks sequentially.
 When you add a scheduled task to the scheduler, the task should perform its work as fast as possible, so no other tasks will have to wait.